Lights Out, Texas!

 Facilitating a statewide campaign with dozens of partners to increase education and awareness of the problem and solutions that can protect migratory birds from excess light pollution and high-risk glass.

 Texas is globally important for birds.
-Approximately 1out of every 3 to 4 birds migrating through the U.S. passes through Texas in one of the planet’s greatest wildlife spectacles.
-Unfortunately, excess light pollution and urbanization often affect birds becoming disoriented on their journey resulting in building collisions—the top human related cause of death for birds.
+Approximately one out of every three to four birds migrating through the U.S. passes through Texas in one of the planet’s greatest wildlife spectacles.
+Unfortunately, excess light pollution and urbanization often affect birds by disorienting them and causing them to strike buildings.
+It isthe top human-related cause of death for birds.

 When cities and towns along migration corridors adopt Lights Out practices, they collectively reduce cumulative mortality at critical stopover and passage sites, bolster population resilience, and amplify the effectiveness of habitat protection and policy measures across the full annual cycle of migratory species — producing measurable benefits for birds throughout the Americas.